DragonPlayerX/ScreenshotManager/README.md

 ## File Organization

 Some code for the file organization comes from an older mod ([PhotoOrganization](https://github.com/dave-kun/PhotoOrganization)) wich is not managed anymore.

+**You should not use PhotoOrganization and ScreenshotManager at the same time.
+They maybe interfere each other.**

 If you used the PhotoOrganization Mod before you may encounter a problem that the images won't load.
 In this case please go to the "Screenshot Manager Menu" -> "File Organization" -> click on "Reset Organization" and then click on "Manually Organization".
 The mod will reset all things (restore filenames and deleting old folders) and then create new folders and move the files.